10 Best Solar Panels in Australia 2023

 Important note: This ranking reflects the opinion of Solar Choice only and we encourage readers to do their own research and come to their own conclusions.

-Our Methodology: How we determined the best solar panels in Australia
+Our Methodology: How we review the best solar panels in Australia

-This is focused on residential, mono-facial solar panel options looking at each brands best performing 60 cell / 120 half cell solar panel.
-In order to keep this simple we have narrowed it down to 4 of the most important criteria when assessing a solar panel.
+Primarily, this analysis is focused on residential, mono-facial solar panel options, specifically examining each brand’s best-performing 60-cell / 120-half-cell solar panel.
+However, to keep things simple, we have narrowed it down to four of the most important criteria when assessing a solar panel.

 1. Solar Panel Performance and Product Warranty

-Solar panels come with a performance warranty and a product warranty.
+Solar panels best come with a performance warranty and a product warranty.
 The performance warranty guarantees the solar panel will still produce a minimum percentage of its nameplate output at the end of its expected life (typically 25 years).
-Solar panels output always gradually degrade over time, but the rate at which they do so depends on the solar panel quality.
+Solar panels’ output always gradually degrades over time, but the rate at which they do so depends on the solar panel quality.

 A solar panel product warranty covers defects in the manufacturing process.
-Typically in the industry we see a minimum of 12-15 years provided as a product warranty with the premium options offering 25 years.
+Thus, we typically we see a minimum of 12-15 years provided as a product warranty with the premium options offering 25 years.

-All of the companies in our top 10 list have an office in Australia who you can contact to claim warranty.
-This is important to ensure you have some options if your installer goes out of business.
+All of the companies in our top 10 list have an office in Australia that you can contact to claim a warranty.
+Therefore, it is important to ensure you have some options if your installer goes out of business.

-The max efficiency is a standardised measure which rates a solar panels efficiency in converting sunlight into DC electricity.
-The higher the efficiency the less solar panels you’ll need on the roof and the more advanced the technology is.
+The max efficiency is a standardised measure that rates a solar panel’s efficiency in converting sunlight into DC electricity.
+As a result, the higher the efficiency the fewer solar panels you’ll need on the roof and the more advanced the technology is.

 While this ranking does not assess the quality of solar panels, it adds a lot of weight to the warranty they are providing.

 As discussed in the warranty section the degradation rate is usually backed up by a performance warranty.
-Through advancements in the durability and strength of solar cells and solar panel components, solar manufacturers have been able to guarantee larger percentages of the output by the end of their lifetime.
+As a result, advancements in the durability, strength of solar cells, solar panel components and solar manufacturers have been able to guarantee larger percentages of the output by the end of their lifetime.

-While in the short-run this won’t equate to a huge saving, over the life of a solar project this can amount to significant additional savings.
+In the short-run this won’t equate to a huge saving.
+However, over the life of a solar project this can amount to significant additional savings.

-Please bear in mind that the current ranking is based on Solar Choice’s independent opinion only based on the above criteria.
+It’s essential to remember that the current ranking is exclusively grounded in Solar Choice’s independent opinion, as detailed by the criteria mentioned earlier.
 Solar Choice is not compensated by any product manufacturers.

 Ultimately there are many other factors that you could use to assess and rank solar panels – we’ve picked those that are most important.
 Some of the other factors are listed below.

-• Cost – as this article focuses on the best quality solar panels we’ve left cost to the side for now.
-When looking at best value solar panels and factoring in the costs it would be a much more difficult task and a much longer list.
+As this article focuses on the best quality solar panels we’ve left cost to the side for now.
+When looking at best-value solar panels and factoring in the costs it would be a much more difficult task and a much longer list.

-• Specific solar panel technologies – if you have a specific desire for N-type silicon cells or PERC technology which was developed in UNSW then you may need to form a separate list of panels that include these technologies.
+If you have a specific desire for N-type silicon cells or PERC technology (developed in UNSW) then you may need to form a separate list of panels that include these technologies.
 We have also left out dual glass panels and bifacial panels in this assessment as they are not commonly used in residential projects.

-• Warranty specifics – as with all warranties the devil can be in the detail.
+As with all warranties, the devil can be in the detail.
 If you are looking for a warranty that will provide the most cover for a specific event like salt corrosion or extreme heat then you will need to look at the warranty documents individually.

-• Country of manufacture – if this is important to you then you can usually identify the country of origin on the products datasheet or head over to our product reviews page to search for a particular brand.
+If this is important to you then you can usually identify the country of origin on the product datasheet or head over to our product reviews page to search for a particular brand.
 If you’re looking for an Australian-made solar panel the only option is Tindo Solar who are only producing in small quantities.

 Compare quotes from up to 7 pre-vetted installers in your area now.